Researchers investigate what's making Florida red tide so bad for so long

 “We lack a consistent set of observations offshore in what we believe to be the formative region for these blooms,” said Robert Weisberg, professor of physical oceanography at University of South Florida College.
 “That’s a critical missing piece of information.
 And that greatly inhibits our ability to predict what will happen next.”

-“It seems pretty damned obvious there is a connection,” said Mitsch, before adding a cautionary note: “But that doesn’t mean there actually is one.
+“It seems pretty damned obvious there is a connection,” Mitsch said, adding a cautionary note: “But that doesn’t mean there actually is one.
 That is why we are investigating.
 We have to dig deeper.”